 - Red Beans.
 One 15-ounce can of red beans, drained and rinsed.

 - Worcestershire Sauce.
 This umami-rich sauce brings depth of flavor to a meatless dish.
+If you're vegan, look for a vegan Worcestershire or vegan fish sauce.
+You can also omit this.

 - Rice.
 Long-grain white rice; not Jasmine rice or short-grain sushi rice.